ProRodeo Hall of Fame

 The ProRodeo Hall of Fame and Museum of the American Cowboy was opened in August 1979 as a museum designed to "preserve the legacy of the cowboy contests, the heritage and culture of those original competitions, and the champions of the past, present and future."
-It is located in Colorado Springs, Colorado, and only inducts Professional Rodeo Cowboys Association and Women's Professional Rodeo Association members.
+It is located in Colorado Springs, Colorado, and only inducts Professional Rodeo Cowboys Association (PRCA) and Women's Professional Rodeo Association (WPRA) members.
 It is the "only museum in the world devoted exclusively to the sport of professional rodeo."

 Inductees

-Since the Hall’s opening in 1979, 279 people, 35 livestock, and 30 rodeo committees have been inducted.
+Since the Hall’s opening in 1979, 294 people, 38 livestock, and 32 rodeo committees have been inducted.
 More than 100 individuals are nominated each year, but only a few are selected.
 For a complete list of inductees, see List of ProRodeo Hall of Fame inductees.
 Notable inductees include: